rahvis/ConfClr/README.md

 # ConfClr
+Conformal Prediction Framework for Binary Classification

-This is an implemention of Conformal Classificaiotn algorithm mentioned in the book - ìAlgorithmic Learning in Andom Worldî.
+This is an implemention of Conformal Classificaiotn algorithm mentioned in the book - ‚ÄúAlgorithmic Learning in Andom World‚Äù.

-Input: Dataset with two labels.
+Input: Dataset (binary) label.

 Algorithms:
     Calculate Non-Coformity Measure using K-NN.
     Determine p-values according to the significance level.
     Calculate Confidence and Credibility of each new data level.

+# Install
+$ pip install ConfClr

 # Usage
 $ python ConfClr.py